nikhita/community/contributors/design-proposals/customresources-validation.md

 2. To keep open the door to add other validation mechanisms later.<sup id="f2">[2](#footnote2)</sup>
 3. To allow server-side validation.
 4. To be able to integrate into the existing client-side validation of kubectl.
-5. To be able to define defaults in the specification (at least in a follow-up of basic validation support).
+5. To be able to define defaults in the specification (at least in a follow-up after basic validation support).

 ## Non-Goals